 The Olympus US Open Series Bonus Challenge rewards the top three men’s and top three women’s finishers each year with bonus prize money at the US Open and has resulted in the largest paychecks in tennis history for men (2007 - Roger Federer, $2.4 million) and women (2005 - Kim Clijsters, $2.2 million).

 US Open Base Prize Money

-The 2009 US Open purse includes a 5.8% increase in men’s and women’s singles prize money from last year’s record purse.
-For the 37th consecutive year, the USTA will offer equal prize money to both men and women — a Grand Slam first and US Open tradition dating back to 1973.
+The 2010 US Open purse includes a 6.7% increase in men’s and women’s singles prize money over last year’s total.
+For the 38th consecutive year, the USTA will offer equal prize money to both men and women — a Grand Slam first and US Open tradition dating back to 1973.
 All players also receive per diem payments to help with the cost of accommodations and other expenses.